Bunraku (film): Theatrical release

-ARC Entertainment, the US distributor for the film, announced on July 5, 2011 that Bunraku will be available on Video on Demand on September 1, 2011 and in theaters on September 30, 2011.
+ARC Entertainment, the US distributor for the film, announced on July 5, 2011, that Bunraku will be available on Video on Demand on September 1, 2011, and in theaters on September 30, 2011.
 The official trailer for the film premiered on G4 TV's Attack of the Show! which aired on July 20, 2011.

 Critical reception

-Bunraku has been met with negative reviews, with a 17% approval rating on Rotten Tomatoes based on 23 reviews, with an average rating of 3.96 out of 10, and the consensus being: "Bunraku admirably strives for visual panache, but the staging, acting, and effects are dismal with a complete lack of excitement".
-On Metacritic, the film received a weighted average score of 28/100 based on 11 critics, indicating "generally unfavorable".
+Bunraku received negative reviews from critics.
+On Metacritic, the film received a weighted average score of 28 out of 100 based on 11 critics, indicating "generally unfavorable" reviews.

-Mark Deming of the AllMovie gave the film 2.5/5 stars, saying, "Bunraku is a movie that's all about visual style, and narrative and character barely fit into the picture ...
-The movie looks like such a remarkable crazy quilt of themes and inspirations that you can't help but wish that writer and director Guy Moshe put half as much effort into his screenplay".
-Joe Neumaier of the New York Daily News gave the film one out of five stars, saying, "It should surprise no one that visually quirky, graphic-novelish, pulp-noir action flicks rarely come through the sausage machine intact".
-Dennis Harvey of Variety also disliked the film, calling it "a pic that's akin to a terrarium of plastic flowers -- gaudily decorative, but airless and lifeless".
+Kirk Honeycutt of The Hollywood Reporter concluded that it is "like a sumptuous banquet in which every course is dessert — in other words, too much of a good thing.
+Intriguing in its design and eye-popping with its fight choreography, this cartoonish film aspires to Hong Kong martial arts by way of spaghetti westerns, video games and samurai films.
+Moshe, who wrote and directed, creates a boldly Expressionistic alternate reality to background this heavy-on-the-action story, but neglects narrative and character beyond the most basic strokes".
+Tim Grierson of Screen Daily criticized Hartnett for lacking "much charisma or dark heroism", Harrelson for turning his character "into an ironic dispenser of wisdom and smart-alecky commentary ... that it's all he'll be doing", Moore not succeeding giving her character a "gravitas", and only highlighted Perlman for being "the only one in the cast who can do it without breaking a sweat" and Gackt who "comes closest to nailing Bunrakus casually detached spirit".
+Chris Tilly of IGN concluded it "looks amazing, the universe he has created utterly unique and original, like a pop-up book brought to life ... that's not to say that Bunraku is a total disaster, the film certainly deserving of credit for its ambition.
+Indeed, from a technical point-of-view it's little short of a masterpiece, a feast for the eyes throughout".

-Scott Mendelson of The Huffington Post, however, pointed out that "The film is certainly a case of style over substance, and the utter lack of substance may be fatal for some viewers.
+Scott Mendelson of The Huffington Post pointed out that "the film is certainly a case of style over substance, and the utter lack of substance may be fatal for some viewers.
 But the picture boasts a unique visual palette and some interesting ideas ...
 Bunraku is not quite a good film, but it is surely a bad one worth watching for those who know what they are getting into".